Optimal Execution in a Multiplayer Model of Transient Price Impact: Existence of a Nash equilibrium

 Not every decay kernel~$G$ is sensible from an economic point of view.
 Suppose there is only one investor~$i = 0$ and assume for simplicity that~$\gamma_0 = 0.$ The investor's costs from price impact are

-If there is a strategy~$\alpha_0$ that makes~\eqref{oas_eq:positivetype} negative, the investor can exploit his own price impact to generate arbitrarily large expected profits: the decay kernel~$G$ admits \textit{price manipulation} in the sense of \cite{Huberman2004}. \cite{Gatheral2010} points out that price manipulation strategies do not constitute classical arbitrage because their profitability is affected by random fluctuations in the asset price.
+If there is a strategy~$\alpha_0$ that makes~\eqref{oas_eq:positivetype} negative, the decay kernel~$G$ admits \textit{price manipulation} in the sense of \cite{Huberman2004}: The investor can exploit his own price impact to generate arbitrarily large expected profits. \cite{Gatheral2010} points out that price manipulation strategies do not constitute classical arbitrage because their profitability is affected by random fluctuations in the asset price.
 They belong to the larger class of statistical arbitrage strategies which on average earn excess returns.
-Notice the difference between price manipulation and order anticipation: A price manipulation strategy ge\-ne\-rat\-es profits from its own price impact, an order anticipation strategy generates profits from another investor's price impact.
+Notice the difference between price manipulation and order anticipation: A price manipulation strategy ge\-ne\-rat\-es profits from its own price impact, an order anticipation strategy generates profits from another investor's price impact. \cite{Alfonsi2016} explore the connection between absence of price manipulation and absence of opportunistic trading in more depth (Corollary~5.4).

 If~\eqref{oas_eq:positivetype} is nonnegative for every~$\alpha_0 \in L^2[0,T]$ and every~$T > 0,$ then~$G$ is said to be of \textit{positive type} \citep{Mercer1909}.
 Assume from now on that~$G$ is of positive type.